 “The Petrifow language was created for purpose of taking advantage of the simple nature of Petri nets and extend them to meet any requirements of the real-life business modelling.”
 (From the article about Petriflow) Petri nets are capable of iteration, concurrent execution and they enable choice making.
 Unlike many current business modelling languages, Petri nets have an exact mathematical definition.

-5. The basic characteristic of arcs is their multiplicity (cardinality).
-By default, the multiplicity of every arc is one.
+The basic characteristic of arcs is their multiplicity (cardinality).
+The default multiplicity of every arc is one.
 That can be changed to any discrete number.
-How is multiplicity changing enabling and firing rules?

 the multiplicity of the corresponding input arc.

 - Transition removes as many tokens from input places as the multiplicity of the corresponding input arc.

 - Transition creates as many tokens in output places as the multiplicity of the corresponding output arc.

 Arcs can be used between place and transition in both directions in the same pair.

 During the firing event token from the place is taken by input arc, but in this case, it is also given back by output arc.

 All other basic rules are applied even in this case, e.g. multiplicity of arc.